 How much additional work will the team project require?
 In general, the team project requires approximately an additional 40 hours beyond the regularly scheduled monthly sessions.
 Those 40 hours include team project meetings and collaborative research with community experts.
 Project teams coordinate their own meeting times based on team members’ schedules and availability.

 Can I submit a team project idea if I’m not an LGM participant?
 Team projects are identified and selected by the individual project teams.
-If you have a project idea or represent an organization that would like to consider partnering with an LGM team, contact program direction (“experience Curator”) Lynn Wood at firstname.lastname@example.org to discuss opportunities for connecting with the program curriculum and/or to explore team project partnership opportunities.
-We believe the development of the team project is an important aspect of the experience and, therefore, do no advocate for bringing forward specific project ideas for the teams’ consideration.
+If you have a project idea or represent an organization that would like to consider partnering with an LGM team, contact program director (“experience Curator”) Lynn Wood at email@example.com to discuss opportunities for connecting with the program curriculum and/or to explore team project partnership opportunities.
+We believe the development of the team project is an important aspect of the experience and, therefore, do not advocate for bringing forward specific project ideas for the teams’ consideration.